There are currently 31 members

 2.1 A political and military Alliance

-NATO’s essential purpose is to safeguard the freedom and security of its members through political and military means.
+Security in our daily lives is key to our well-being.
+NATO’s purpose is to guarantee the freedom and security of its members through political and military means.

-POLITICAL - NATO promotes democratic values and encourages consultation and cooperation on defence and security issues to build trust and, in the long run, prevent conflict.
+POLITICAL - NATO promotes democratic values and enables members to consult and cooperate on defence and security-related issues to solve problems, build trust and, in the long run, prevent conflict.

 MILITARY - NATO is committed to the peaceful resolution of disputes.
-If diplomatic efforts fail, it has the military capacity needed to undertake crisis-management operations.
-These are carried out under Article 5 of the Washington Treaty - NATO’s founding treaty - or under a UN mandate, alone or in cooperation with other countries and international organizations.
+If diplomatic efforts fail, it has the military power to undertake crisis-management operations.
+These are carried out under the collective defence clause of NATO's founding treaty - Article 5 of the Washington Treaty or under a United Nations mandate, alone or in cooperation with other countries and international organisations.

 2.2 Collective defence

-So far, Article 5 has been invoked once - in response to the 9/11 terrorist attacks in the United States.
+So far, Article 5 has been invoked once - in response to the 9/11 terrorist attacks in the United States in 2001.

 2.3 The Transatlantic link

 NATO is an alliance of countries from Europe and North America.
-It provides a unique link between these two continents for consultation and cooperation in the field of defence and security, and the conduct of multinational crisis-management operations.
+It provides a unique link between these two continents, enabling them to consult and cooperate in the field of defence and security, and conduct multinational crisis-management operations together.

 Strategic Concepts lay down the Alliance’s core tasks and principles, its values, the evolving security environment and the Alliance’s strategic objectives for the next decade.
-The 2010 Strategic Concept defines NATO’s cores tasks as: collective defence, crisis-management and cooperative security.
+The 2022 Strategic Concept reaffirms that NATO's key purpose is to ensure the collective defence of its members, based on a 360-degree approach, and outlines three core tasks – deterrence and defence, crisis prevention and management, and cooperative security.

 - 3.1 Decisions and consultations